Topics covered in this article:

 When the Pro Tools Dolby Audio Bridge templates are installed, corresponding I/O files (.pio) are installed in the Documents/Pro Tools/IO Settings folder to be used in conjunction with the templates.

-The Nuendo template is meant to be used with the Dolby Audio Bridge.
+The Nuendo templates are meant to be used with the Dolby Audio Bridge but can be modified to work with an external Renderer on a separate workstation.
 It is set up for 128 outputs, with the first 10 outputs configured to use a 7.1.2 Bed.
 The remaining 118 outputs are for Object audio and configured as mono outputs.
 The template is installed in the Users/[username]/Library/Preferences/Nuendo 10/Project Templates folder.
+The native SMPTE Generator plug-in is used and routed to output 129.

 Documentation .pdf(s) are installed in the Applications/Dolby/Dolby Atmos Renderer folder on Mac and the Program Files\Dolby\Dolby Atmos Renderer folder on Windows.
-There is also contextual help in the Renderer application.
+There is also contextual help within the Renderer application.

 Other Atmos Tools